 Projects

-Last updated: 10/16/23 This is our current project list for the 2023 – 2024 year.
+Last updated: 8/20/24 This is our current project list for the 2024 – 2025 year.
 Project options might change as sometimes things get added after the year begins based on volunteer availability, so check back regularly.
 If there is something that you would love to do please let us know and we can see if we can find a leader!
-Sign Ups will be available at all club meetings, or by emailing Ashley Wheeler.
+Sign Ups will be available through zsuite, at the club Open House, or by emailing Ashley Wheeler.

 Projects with an (*) are new for this year!